renatoargh/inflexible/README.md

 # inflexible

-Private properties and immutability or JavaScript objects
+Private properties and immutability for JavaScript objects

 ### Installation